ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/introduction.md

 ![](/assets/images/platform/manipulator_h/manipulator_h_003.jpg)

 - The diagram above illustrates joints 1~6 connected in daisy-chain (serial) configuration with 4P Cable.
-- Joint 1 (labeled as “1st”) connects to USB2Dynamixel via 4P Cable.
+- Joint 1 (labeled as “1st”) connects to USB2DYNAMIXEL via 4P Cable.
-- USB2Dynamixel connects to PC via USB hub.
+- USB2DYNAMIXEL connects to PC via USB hub.
-- Dynamixel Pro is powered from a a power supply via power expansion hub.
+- DYNAMIXEL Pro is powered from a a power supply via power expansion hub.
 - Joints 5 and 6 (model: L42 - 10 - S300 – R) are not separately powered; instead power comes from the same 4P Cable.
 - You may obtain more 4P or Power Cables via ROBOTIS or see section 2.2 Preparation - ii) Cable.
 - Please refer to “2.
 Getting started” for more info.